Music house

 There is no one “right” way to do music!
 Everyone has the potential to be musically engaged, and everyone’s way of doing that is different.
 Some people are, by their musical nature, more inclined to create; others to develop instrumental skills.
 Some individuals find their musical connection through learning about composers and their music; others by discovering that they can play by ear.
 Some people take to string instruments; others to winds or keyboard.
 Music learning becomes exciting and meaningful when it is tailored to the needs, interests, and readiness of each individual.
 The prospect of discovering one's inner musician is an exciting one!

-Music House facilitates musical self-discovery by aligning music learningwith the interests, learning style and natural musical inclination of each individual learner.
+Music House facilitates musical self-discovery by aligning music learning with the interests, learning style and natural musical inclination of each individual learner.
 Through exposure to a variety of instruments and musical activities such as playing by ear, improvisation and musical problem-solving, children and adults are able to discover their innate musicality, understand how music works, and develop the competence and confidence to pursue a personally gratifying, sustainable musical path.

 mission

-The mission of Music House to support all music learners in their journey to find and maintain a personal connection to music making.
+The mission of Music House is to support all music learners in their journey to find and maintain a personal connection to music making.
 Everyone is born with some type of musical potential, but musical potential can take many different forms!
 Music House is committed to aligning music learning with the needs, interests, and natural inclinations of each individual.
 Through the Music House methodology, learners are able to discover, celebrate, and develop their particular musical inclinations in order to make musical engagement an essential part of their lives.

 pillars of the music house methodology